-The databases of the State Natural Heritage agencies were used to derive a regional species list of global conservation ranks.
-The global (G) ranks reflect a species' rarity throughout its range.
-For example, a species holding the global conservation ranking of G1 in Virginia also carries the same rank elsewhere in the nation.
+Conservation status ranks for southern species-The databases of the State Natural Heritage agencies were used to derive a regional species list of global (G) conservation ranks.
+The G ranks reflect a species' rarity throughout its range.
+For example, a species holding the G conservation ranking of G1 in Virginia also carries the same rank elsewhere in the Nation.

-These ranks are: GX (presumed extinct: intensive search has not located additional populations); GH (possibly extinct: historically known and may be rediscovered); G1 (critically imperiled globally because of extreme rarity (observations include five or less locations or less than 1,000 animals) or because some factor of its biology makes it vulnerable to extinction); G2 (imperiled globally because of rarity (observations reflect 6-20 locations or 1,000-3,000 animals) or because of other factors making it vulnerable to extinction); G3 (vulnerable globally because of rarity throughout its range (observations include 21-100 locations or 3,000-10,000 animals) or because it is found locally in a restricted area); G4 (apparently secure globally, although the species may be rare in parts of its range, especially at the periphery; usually more than 100 occurrences and 10,000 individuals); and G5 (secure globally: observations are common and widespread).
+These ranks are: GX (presumed extinct: intensive search has not located additional populations); GH (possibly extinct: historically known and may be rediscovered); G1 [critically imperiled globally because of extreme rarity (observations include 5 or fewer locations or fewer than 1.000 animals)] or because some factor of its biology makes it vulnerable to extinction]; G2 [imperiled globally because of rarity (observations reflect 6 to 20 locations or 1,000 to 3,000 animals)] or because of other factors making it vulnerable to extinction]; G3 [vulnerable globally because of rarity throughout its range (observations include 21 to 100 locations or 3,000 to 10.000 animals) or because it is found locally in a restricted area]; G4 (apparently secure globally, although the species may be rare in parts of its range, especially at the periphery; usually more than 100 occurrences and 10,000 individuals); and G5 (secure globally: observations are common and widespread).

-Figure 1 shows the proportion of vertebrate taxa in each of the conservation ranking categories.
-One hundred and thirty two species are considered to be of conservation concern.
+Figure 1.1 shows the proportion of vertebrate taxa in each of the conservation ranking categories.
+One hundred thirty-two species are considered to be of conservation concern.
 Among terrestrial vertebrates, 28 species are classified as critically imperiled, 37 species as imperiled, and 67 species as vulnerable.
-Eighty-six percent of southern terrestrial vertebrate species are designated as relatively secure by Natural Heritage.
+Eightysix percent of southern terrestrial vertebrate species are designated as relatively secure by Natural Heritage.

-Figure 2 shows species ranked as presumed or possibly extinct, critically imperiled, imperiled, or vulnerable among the four major vertebrate taxa.
+Figure 1.2 shows species ranked as presumed or possibly extinct, critically imperiled, imperiled, or vulnerable among the four major vertebrate taxa.
 Collectively, these species represent animals with elevated risks of extinction or of conservation concern.

 The proportion of species at risk varies greatly among taxonomic groups.
 Forty-one percent of imperiled species are amphibians, followed by reptiles (30 percent), birds (15 percent), and mammals (14 percent).
 With the exception of mammals, the number of species at risk within each taxonomic group is not proportionate with their respective richness in the region.
-For example, amphibian species comprise only 14 percent of the terrestrial vertebrates occurring in the South.
-Yet they comprise 41 percent of the imperiled species list.
+For example, amphibian species comprise only 14 percent of the terrestrial vertebrates occurring in the South, yet they comprise 41 percent of the imperiled species list.
 Conversely, bird species comprise 48 percent of southern terrestrial vertebrates, but only 15 percent of the imperiled species.
-Refer to Chapter TERRA-5 for additional data on regional species richness.
+Refer to chapter 5 for additional data on regional species richness.